EstherOkolie/Portfolio/README.md

 Before transitioning into analytics, I spent two years doing data entry and validation at JMG Limited in Lagos.
 It wasn't glamorous work, but it taught me something critical: garbage in, garbage out.
 Data quality matters.
 Accuracy matters.
 That foundation shapes every analytical project I touch now.

 I have a Bachelor's degree from the University of Port Harcourt and a Data Analysis Diploma from TechOrigin Technology Development.
-I'm certified in SQL and Python for Data Analysis.

 Right now, I'm working on projects in retail analytics, marketing campaign analysis, and sales performance reporting - all of which you can explore in my portfolio.
 Each project demonstrates end-to-end analytical work: data cleaning, exploratory analysis, data modeling, visualization, and communicating findings clearly.